New statistical methodology for second level global sensitivity analysis: Application of GSA2 methodology

-We also test the robustness of the estimation in terms of ranking of input distributions.
-Table (\ref{tauxbonMACA}) gives for each subsample size, the rate of times that the ranking matches with the ranking obtained on the initial sample.
-The results given by Table (\ref{tauxbonMACA}) validate the conclusions drawn from convergence plots (\ref{TestTest}).
+We also check the estimation consistency in terms of input distributions ranking.
+Table \ref{tauxbonMACA} gives for each subsample size, the rate of times that the ranking matches the one obtained with the initial sample.
+The results confirm the conclusions drawn from the stability plots.